Barpadzik/DuckyAntiCheat/README.md

   max-ping: -1
   max-alerts: 5 # Number of reports after which the command is executed
   command: "kick %player% Too fast totem swap (AutoTotemA)" # The command that will be executed when the maximum number of reports is reached
   debug: false # Enable verbose debugging (may cause log spam / lag)

+# AUTO TRAP A
+# Detects quick enclosing of a player with wood blocks and cobwebs (auto trap macros).
+auto-trap-a:
+  enabled: true # Function to enable/disable check
+  cancel-event: true # Enabling this feature will cancel the block placement
+  max-time: 2000 # Maximum time in milliseconds to detect the trap pattern
+  min-blocks: 6 # Minimum wood blocks required to consider it a trap
+  max-distance: 5.0 # Maximum distance from the placed block to the nearest player
+  max-alerts: 3 # Number of reports after which the command is executed
+  command: "kick %player% Suspicious auto-trap detected (AutoTrapA)" # The command that will be executed when the maximum number of reports is reached
+  debug: false # Enable verbose debugging (may cause log spam / lag)

 # ELYTRA AIM A